Flag of Gascony: The Saltire, lo Sautèr

 The original text of Howden stops here.
 What comes next is an addition from F. Velde: "It is often said that the system was extended to other regions or nations : Brittany’s cross was black, Lorraine green, Italy and Sweden yellow, Burgundy a red Saint Andrew’s, Gascony a white Saint Andrew’s."

-Thus we cannot confirm that the gascon saltire comes from the Crusades or even the Middle Ages.
-At least was it known at the time when F. Velde wrote this article.
-As Saint Andrew is the patron of Bordeaux that could be a hint for its origin.
+Thus, it cannot be confirmed that the Gascon saltire comes from the Crusades or even the Middle Ages.
+At least, it was known while F. Velde wrote the article.
+As Saint Andrew is the patron of Bordeaux, that could be a hint for its origin.